 A ton of people absolutely love this about the party.
 I also have to admit that most people are not going to be able to choose between the California and Florida versions of the party, so it doesn’t matter if the Florida version is better.
 If you live in Southern California or are vacationing to Disneyland for Halloween, this is probably a moot point for you.
 The good news is that, regardless of the party’s quality, Halloween Time at Disneyland is excellent.

 If you’ve read this post in the past, you might recall it having been a lot more harsh, as I stated that Mickey’s Halloween Party was not worth it.
-As I’ve mentioned, the Frightfully Fun Parade is a (potential) game-changer for 2016.
-While ticket prices have increased and parking is not included this year, the prospect of a good, unique Halloween parade gives the party a lot more appeal for us.
-I’m still not sure Mickey’s Halloween Party at Disneyland is worth the money.
-The new parade is what pushed us over the edge and convinced us to purchase tickets to Mickey’s Halloween Party, and give it a chance.
-Hopefully Mickey’s Halloween Party finally lives up to its potential this year!
+As I’ve mentioned, the Frightfully Fun Parade is a game-changer.
+While ticket prices have increased, the prospect of a good, unique Halloween parade gives the party a lot more appeal for us.
+I’m still not sure Mickey’s Halloween Party at Disneyland is worth the money for everyone, but it’s definitely a much closer call now!

 Do you disagree with my assessment of Mickey’s Halloween Party at Disneyland?
 Are you a fan of the party?
 Will you be attending this year?
 Already have your costume made for it?
 Hearing from you is half the fun, so please share your thoughts on these questions, or anything else, in the comments!